haxelcaribou/OwO/README.md

 <code>owo.**add_prefix**(*str*, *prefixes=owo.PREFIXES*)</code>

 Appends a random prefix to the beginning and end of the string.
-Custom prefixes are optional and must be passed as an iterable.
+Custom prefixes are optional and must be passed as either a list or tuple of strings.

 <br/>

 <code>owo.**add_suffix**(*str*, *suffixes=owo.SUFFIXES*)</code>

 Appends a random suffix to the beginning and end of the string.
-Custom suffixes are optional and must be passed as an iterable.
+Custom suffixes are optional and must be passed as either a list or tuple of strings.

 <br/>

 <code>owo.**add_affixes**(*str*, *prefixes=owo.PREFIXES*, *suffixes=owo.SUFFIXES*)</code>

 Appends a random prefix and suffix to the beginning and end of the string.
-Custom prefixes and suffixes are optional and must be passed as iterables.
+Custom prefixes and suffixes are optional and must be passed as either a list or tuple of strings.

 <br/>